 Seeking a babysitter but don’t have time to deal with legwork?
 Sittercity has so many caregiver profiles — more than 1 million nationwide providing babysitting, nannying, pet sitting, senior care, tutoring, housesitting, and housekeeping services — that they decided it’d be easier for them to bring the results directly to you.
 Just search by zip code or post babysitting jobs and you’ll get matches based on their skills and schedule.
 You can then read references and reviews, book interviews, and even purchase background checks.
 The company says it connects a family to a nearby sitter every nine seconds.
 Many college students, who are good with kids and looking for extra cash, flock to Sittercity, which also means you’ll be able to find countless affordable options on the app.

-When it comes to babysitting websites, this one is a behemoth: It’s largest online provider of caregivers (including babysitters, nannies, special needs, tutors, senior caregivers, pet sitters, and housekeepers), more than 25 million people in 20 countries use Care.com and the site’s companion app to find babysitters.
-Both let parents find, review, book, and pay babysitters, and its new streamlined, three-step “Date Night” engine makes it even easier to get out to see your one blockbuster movie a year.
+When it comes to babysitting websites, this one is a behemoth: It’s largest online provider of caregivers (including babysitters, nannies, special needs, tutors, senior caregivers, pet sitters, and housekeepers) — more than 25 million people in 20 countries use the site and its companion Care.com app to find babysitters.
+Both tools let parents find, review, book, and pay babysitters, and its new streamlined, three-step “Date Night” engine makes it even easier to get out to see your allotted one blockbuster movie a year.

-Pricing:$37 per month or $12.25 per month for 12 months; Free basic membership available
+Pricing:$39 per month or $13 per month for 12 months; free basic membership available